-This post is an excerpt from an upcoming report entitled The Current and Future State of Digital Wallets, which is being shared here as a 16-part series.
-To receive a copy of the report, please register here and we will get the current draft sent out immediately and a PDF of the final report when it is ready.
+This post is an excerpt from a report entitled The Current and Future State of Digital Wallets, which is being shared here as a 16-part series.
+To receive a copy of the report, please register here and we will get it sent to you right away.
 This is the first post.
 For the next post click here.

 The World Economic Forum states that we are in the beginning of the Fourth Industrial Revolution.
 Technologies are converging and provide immense potential for shifting how we can improve every aspect of our lives.

 Underneath all of that technology lies the internet, which has a flaw that could have been fatal – until recently it has lacked a built-in digital identity.
 Hacks to get around this missing piece have resulted in huge security gaps and abusive digital relationships.
 The availability of a Digital Identity that makes personal and business sense is removing this shortfall and multi-billion dollar industries will be impacted.

 Organizations and people who understand how digital identity works will see the early benefits and likely receive more of the benefits.
 The stakes are enormous:

 “digital ID has the potential to unlock economic value equivalent to 3 to 13 percent of GDP in 2030”